top of page

 Title fraud is the involuntary transfer of property ownership without the actual homeowner’s permission or awareness.
 An individual committing title fraud usually transfers the home’s title to someone else or uses the property as collateral to borrow money.
 Essentially, home title fraud is the act of a burglar stealing a person’s home – even selling it to another – while the unaware homeowner is still living in it.

 As a real estate professional, you can help prevent this massive scam from happening to your clients.
-Keep reading to see how you
+Keep reading to see how you can protect your first-time homebuyer clients from falling victim to home title fraud.

 How Does Home Title Fraud Happen?